-Through the IVLP Impact Awards Initiative, recent alumni of the International Visitor Leadership Program administer community impact projects that bring the experiences of their exchange program home to their communities and promote innovative solutions to shared global challenges.
+Through the IVLP Impact Awards initiative, recent alumni of the International Visitor Leadership Program administer community impact projects that bring the experiences of their exchange program home to their communities and promote innovative solutions to shared global challenges.

 On Wednesday, July 24, 2024, Meridian International Center hosted a virtual panel of IVLP Impact Awardees who discussed their personal journeys from participating in the IVLP program to implementing impactful projects in their home communities.
 They discussed lessons learned, and the lasting impact of their initiatives and shared words of wisdom for future IVLP Impact Awardees.
 Indira Sánchez (Mexico) moderated the panel, which featured panelists Konstantinos Vassakis (Greece), Maria Teresa Zabala Barriga (Bolivia) and Witness Ukama (Zimbabwe)